by Greg Theakston

 Some panel compositions cause your eye to zig-zag; some lock you into a circular pattern (like the cover to Fantastic Four 65).
 The “Big O” is one of his most durable compositions.
 Sometimes Jack uses the circle to surround the point of interest.

 With the superstructure of the drawing established, Jack begins to decorate the drawing.
 The most common means of doing this is the use of repeating shapes.
-The human eye enjoys repetitive patterns, and the use of one will always dress-up a shot.
-This makes fantastic machinery triply effective as scientific props, decorative designs, and as tools to direct the eye.
+The human eye enjoys repetitive patterns, and their use will always dress-up a shot.
+This makes fantastic machinery triply effective as scientific props, as decorative designs, and as tools to direct the eye.

 All Kirby machines begin with two or three large shapes arranged to simply convey the object’s meaning.
 A laser cannon starts with a tube and a base.
 If it’s a transporter, a screen large enough to pass a human figure is prominent.
 Any communication device will have an exterior antenna and a pseudo speaker; both being symbols associated with verbal contact.
 A modern device might not have either, but the old fashioned symbols convey the message better.
 I’ve seen Kirby put a “safety” on a six-shooter where none exists simply to put his point across.
 The uninformed viewer expects to see a safety, and Jack uses the error to his advantage, using a gun symbol where, in reality, there is none.